ned14/outcome/doc/src/content/changelog/_index.md

 testing if that unique if successful or not, and if successful then moving from `unique.value()` into the user's output variable.
 If the expression returned is a prvalue, the Result's lifetime is extended by the bound reference to outside of the statement, and all is good.
-If the expression returned is an xvalue, then the lifetime extension does not exceed that of the statement, and the Result is destructed after the semicolon succeeding the assignment to `auto &&unique`.
+If the expression returned is an xvalue or lvalue, then the lifetime extension does not exceed that of the statement, and the Result is destructed after the semicolon succeeding the assignment to `auto &&unique`.

 This bug has been fixed by TRY deducing the [value category](https://en.cppreference.com/w/cpp/language/value_category) of its input expression as follows:

 - prvalues => `auto &&unique = (expr)` (same as before)
-- xvalue => `auto unique = (expr)`     (new)
+- xvalue => `auto unique = (expr)`     (breaking change)
-- lvalue => `auto &unique = (expr)`    (same as before, as lvalue inputs caused `auto &&` to become `auto &`)
+- lvalue => `auto unique = (expr)`     (breaking change)

-This ensures that xvalue inputs do not cause unhelpfully early lifetime end, though it does silently change the behaviour of existing code which relied on rvalues being passed through, as a new construct-move-destruct cycle is introduced to where there was none before.
+This ensures that xvalue and lvalue inputs do not cause unhelpfully early lifetime end, though it does silently change the behaviour of existing code which relied on rvalues and lvalues being passed through, as a new construct-move-destruct or construct-copy-destruct cycle is introduced to where there was none before.

-If one wishes rvalues to be passed through, one can avail of a new TRY syntax based on preprocessor overloading:
+If one wishes rvalues or lvalues to be passed through, one can avail of a new TRY syntax based on preprocessor overloading:

 - `OUTCOME_TRY((refspec, varname), expr)`
 - `OUTCOME_TRYV2(refspec, expr)`